Johnson County, KS Traffic Ticket & Citation Lawyers/Attorneys

 How our law office's Mission, Kansas speeding/traffic ticket representation and amendment process usually works

-1. Call our law office with your ticket number and payment information.
+1. Call our law office with your Mission ticket number and payment information.
 If you have lost your Mission speeding or traffic ticket or if you do not have it with you, we can still look up most tickets.

 Payment can be made over the phone by credit card, or you can mail or deliver payment to our office.
 We will take this information down and proceed to step #2.